Aerial imagery

 Keep entitlements clear

-Base or online aerial belongs with the current GB plan wording; offline or high-resolution aerial must stay tied to Pro where the product supports it.
+Base or online aerial belongs with the current GB plan wording; offline or high-resolution aerial belongs with Pro where the product supports it.

 - Link entitlement detail to pricing.